chasekap/vibecheck/README.md

 If this is the first time the MySQL server's been run, you'll want to run `mysql -u root` to access the MySQL monitor.
 Then, run the instruction `CREATE DATABASE vibecheck_db;`, semicolon and upper/lower case included.

 Now that the database has been created, run `exit`.
 The server will still be runnning and you can now start the Flask server.

+If you're experiencing a Flask error relating to the DB, you'll likely need to delete vibecheck_db's user_search table and let flask reinitialize it.

+To do this from the command line, run `mysql -u root`, then `connect vibecheck_db;`, then `DROP TABLE user_search;`

 ### Web Server